-Armed with the above information, we will prepare to negotiate with the employer on your behalf with the employer.
+Armed with the above information, we will prepare any required negotiation with the employer on your behalf.

 Remember, we have forged a strong relationship with our clients; we understand their business needs and have an acute appreciation of their reward framework and benefits policy.